nicklvsa/POSS/preprocessor/README.md

 ## New

 - remove curly brace requirement
-- changes . anb # to actual word "class" and "id"
+- changes "." and "#" to actual word "class" and "id"
 - variable usage and declarations
 - "sass-style" mixins called "structs"
 - cli compiler